Skip navigation

 • Body lotions

 Low estrogen levels in women after menopause can cause vaginal dryness and thinning of the skin of the vagina and vulva.
 These factors may lead to or worsen genital itching and burning.
-This condition called genitourinary syndrome of menopause (GSM), formerly known as atrophic vaginitis.
+This condition is called genitourinary syndrome of menopause (GSM), formerly known as atrophic vaginitis.

 Other causes include: